-ALL PREREQUISITE COURSES REQUIRE A "C" OR BETTER UNLESS OTHERWISE NOTATED.
+ALL PREREQUISITE COURSES REQUIRE A GRADE OF "C" OR BETTER UNLESS OTHERWISE NOTED.
+A high school GPA of 3.5 after junior year meets both E and R.

-AGRICULTURE (AGRI) 110 AGRICULTURAL CHEMISTRY
+AGRICULTURE (AGRI)

-FALL
+110 AGRICULTURAL CHEMISTRY FALL

-FEE 4(3-3) This is a fundamental course in chemistry.
+This is a fundamental course in chemistry.
 Topics include an overview of basic inorganic, organic and biochemistry with applications to agriculture.